kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/00-troubleshooting.md

 # Troubleshooting Prisma

+## DateTime error
+"You are creating a required field but there are already nodes present that would violate that constraint.The fields will be pre-filled with the value `1970-01-01T00:00:00.000Z`."

+* Fix wipe Database (if you are just testing)

+`$ prisma reset && prisma deploy`

 ## Wondering why my datamodel.graphql file is actually generated as: datamodel.prisma?
 * This was a small change that the Prisma team made a few months ago
 * VS Code may have updated their syntax code coloring by now - check for yourself